Get Your Home Market Ready

 Step 4: Get the Pricing Right

-In today’s market in York, buyers are informed and selective.
+In any market, buyers are informed and selective.
 They compare listings carefully.
 If something feels overpriced, they wait.
 If it’s well positioned, they move quickly.

 Overpricing often leads to: